-If you’re concerned that a loved one is engaging in heroin use, there are many signs and symptoms to look for.
+If you’re concerned that a loved one is engaging in heroin use, there are many signs and symptoms of heroin abuse to look for.
 Heroin is an extremely addictive and dangerous street drug.
 If you believe that someone close to you is using heroin, it may be frightening to discover their drug habit.
 Your loved one may not even realize how severe their addiction has become, as an addict’s mindset is one of denial and unwillingness to confront issues.
 However, addicts who receive support and encouragement from friends and family when seeking treatment often enjoy higher rates of successful recovery.

 Quick Facts About the Dangers of Heroin Use

 Heroin is a highly addictive opioid drug.
 The use of heroin is rising quickly in the US population, with 2 percent of all adults aged 26 years or older having used heroin at some point in their lives.
 The average heroin user spends between $150-$200 per day to sustain their drug habit.
-Users often resort to crime in order to generate such large volumes of cash on a daily basis.
+Users often resort to crime to generate such large volumes of cash on a daily basis.
 This drug is so addictive that it accounts for just under a fifth of all inpatient drug treatment admissions in the US.
 The rising use of heroin is so dangerous that a 45 percent increase in deaths from overdoses was recorded in 2010-2011.

 Indications of Heroin Use

 The statistics concerning the dangers and costs of heroin are disturbing.
 It’s important to educate yourself about the common indications of abuse if you suspect a loved one may be using.
-You may notice these changes when your loved one is actually high on heroin:
+You may notice these changes when your loved one is high on heroin:

 - Shortness of breath

 - Dry mouth

 - Nodding off

 These symptoms are not necessarily unique to heroin use but are subtle warning signs for which to be vigilant.
 Behavioral changes often occur as well: